Nuke User Guide v2.1

 edm <module code> -m <new module code>

-Similar to the Add Module command, do make sure that the new module code that you enter is a valid NUS module.
+Similar to the Add Module command, do make sure that the

-Also, ensure that you do not enter the same new module code as an existing module in the Module List 😮.
+as an existing module in the Module List 😮.

 Example Usage